-InnoDB strict mode is set with the configuration parameter innodb\strict\mode, which can be specified as ON or OFF.
-You can set the value on the command line when you start mysqld, or in the configuration file my.cnf or my.ini.
-You can also enable or disable InnoDB strict mode at runtime with the statement SET [GLOBAL|SESSION] innodb\strict\mode=mode, where mode is either ON or OFF.
+InnoDB strict mode is set with the configuration parameter innodb\strict\mode, which can be specified as on or off.
+You can set the value on the command line when you start mysqld, or in the configuration file my.cnf (Unix operating systems) or my.ini (Windows).
+You can also enable or disable InnoDB strict mode at runtime with the command SET [GLOBAL|SESSION] innodb\strict\mode=mode, where mode is either ON or OFF.
 Changing the GLOBAL setting requires the SUPER privilege and affects the operation of all clients that subsequently connect.
-Any client can change the SESSION setting for innodb\strict\mode, and the setting affects only that client.
+Any client can change the SESSION setting for innodb\strict\mode, which affects only that client.

-8.5 Controlling Optimizer Statistics Estimation
+8.6 Controlling Optimizer Statistics Estimation